SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 ## Paginate the Orders

 Lemon Squeezy returns *10* orders by default.
 If you want to see fewer than ten at a time, we can paginate the list by adding `'page' => ['size' => 5]` to the query.
-If we head back and refresh... hm... nothing changed.
-Ah!
-That's because I only had *five* orders before.
-I'll buy another lemonade behind the scenes... refresh the page again, and... we *still* only see five, but that's because the sixth order - the oldest - is being paginated.
+If we head back and refresh... now we have only 5 latest orders displayed!
 It's working!

 *Ideally*, we should add *real* pagination below so users can navigate through all of their orders without leaving our site, but for now, let’s just add a link to the full list of orders in LemonSqueezy.

 In the template, add:

-`<a href="https://app.lemonsqueezy.com/my-orders" target="_blank">More Orders</a>`.
+`<a href="https://app.lemonsqueezy.com/my-orders/{{ (orders.data|first).attributes.identifier|default('') }}" target="_blank">More Orders</a>`.

+That link will pre-open the latest order on that list for convenience.

 But we don't need to see this link *all the time* - only if the user has more than five orders.
 Let's `dd($orders)` again, go refresh, and inspect the data.
 In `meta` `page`, we see `total` and `perPage`, so head back, remove the `dd()`, and wrap the link with `{% if orders.meta.page.total > orders.meta.page.perPage %}`.
 I'll fix this spacing and add `{% endif %}` at the end.

-Okay, if we refresh again and click the link... wait... the page is *empty*?
+Okay, if we refresh again and click the link... only the latest order on the list?
 Yeah... *about that* - this doesn't work in test mode because LemonSqueezy only shows *production* orders here.
-I'm hopeful LemonSqueezy will fix that soon, but for now, we can only see this in action on production.
+I'm hopeful LemonSqueezy will fix that soon, but for now, we can only see the orders we link directly on this page or see this in action in production mode.

 ## Preventing Leaks